dexie/Dexie.js/README.md

 #### Hello World (ES6)

 This sample shows how to use Dexie with ES6 compliant environments and npm module resolution.
-With ES6, the `yield` keyword can be  used instead of calling `.then()` on every database operation. `yield` is already supported today (since 2015) in Chrome, Firefox, Edge and Opera without a transpiler.
+With ES6, the `yield` keyword can be  used instead of calling `.then()` on every database operation. `yield` is already supported today (March 2016) in Chrome, Firefox, Edge and Opera without a transpiler.

 ```js
 import Dexie from 'dexie';